paluh/ansible-augeas/README.md

       Every augeas action is a separate augeas session, so `ins` command has probably only sens in bulk mode (when command=`commands`)
 - `path`:
     - required: when any `command` is used
     - description: Variable path.
-With `lens` and `file`, it is the relative path within the file tree.
+With `lens` and `file`, it is the relative path within the file tree (see examples).
 - `value`:
     - required: when `command = set`
     - description: Variable value.